Basis

 }

-These fake discarding/copying are optimized away at compile-time.
+These fake discard/copy operations are optimized away at compile time.

 Also, this function is internally called "base.#.imm".
 Try compiling your project as follows: